viniciuslg91/ViniciusGarcia/README.md

 - Technical degree in Electronics from the Federal Institute of Education, Science and Technology Sul-Rio-Grandense - Campus Pelotas (2012).

 #Videos of my master's work
-- Simulation of the robot navigating inside the circular tube (isometric view): https://youtu.be/YQJISGY67bY
+- Simulation of the Tatubot project inside the circular tube (isometric view): https://youtu.be/YQJISGY67bY
-- Simulation of the robot navigating inside the rectangular tube (isometric view): https://youtu.be/p_vW0zcpGI8
+- Simulation of the Tatubot project inside the rectangular tube (isometric view): https://youtu.be/p_vW0zcpGI8

 #Skills
 - Python